-- a.
-Staffing is primarily a single type of practitioner, which may include Community Paramedic, Community Health Workers, Community Emergency Medical Technicians, Healthcare Navigators, Mobile Health Technicians, or similar titles. - Primary practitioners may consult or partner with other healthcare professionals, as appropriate for the scope of the program. - c.
-Policies exist which outline documentation standards for each practitioner and healthcare partner, as well as protocols for information exchange between programs. - d.
-Equipment and software sufficient for electronic health record documentation and information exchange between healthcare partners. - e.
-All primary practitioners and collaborative partners must be licensed, certified, or permitted according to the appropriate state regulations or by AHJ and have current relicensing, recertification, or re-permitting status.
+- Staffing is primarily a single type of practitioner, which may include Community Paramedic, Community Health Workers, Community Emergency Medical Technicians, Healthcare Navigators, Mobile Health Technicians, or similar titles - 2.
+Primary practitioners may consult or partner with other healthcare professionals, as appropriate for the scope of the program - 3.
+Policies exist which outline documentation standards for each practitioner and healthcare partner, as well as protocols for information exchange between programs - 4.
+Equipment and software sufficient for electronic health record documentation and information exchange between healthcare partners - All primary practitioners and collaborative partners must be licensed, certified, or permitted according to the appropriate state regulations or by AHJ and have current relicensing, recertification, or re-permitting status

-MIH 03.01.04 Equipment & Medications (as appropriate to the mission statement and scope of services)
+MIH 03.01.04 Equipment and Medications (as appropriate to the mission statement and scope of services)

-- a.
-Response Vehicles should include equipment as required by local, state, national requirement, or medical director, and should be appropriate for patient populations served.
-Examples include but are not limited to: - i.
-Emergency patient care supplies: Oral/pharyngeal airway, sphygmomanometer, thermometer, automatic external defibrillator, bag-valve mask, glucometer, oxygen, hemorrhage control supplies, wound care supplies, PPE, scale. - ii.
-Noninvasive monitoring supplies: end tidal carbon dioxide monitoring, EKG monitoring capabilities, pulse oximeter, NIBP. - iii.
-Technology Needs: Wi-Fi/Hotspot capabilities, telehealth devices, printer (Care Plan & Medication list encouraged at each visit) - iv.
-Medications (depending on local, state, national, or medical director requirements) - 1.
-Refrigeration & Temperature Capability if vaccinating - 2.
-Heat/Cold protective medication storage capability - b.
-The mobile integrated healthcare service must ensure that all medical equipment is in working order and all equipment/supplies are validated through documented checklists. - Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
+- Response Vehicles should include equipment as required by local, state, national requirement, or medical director, and should be appropriate for patient populations served.
+Examples include but are not limited to: - a.
+Emergency patient care supplies: Oral/pharyngeal airway, sphygmomanometer, thermometer, automatic external defibrillator, bag-valve mask, glucometer, oxygen, hemorrhage control supplies, wound care supplies, PPE, scale - b.
+Noninvasive monitoring supplies: end tidal carbon dioxide monitoring, EKG monitoring capabilities, pulse oximeter, NIBP - c.
+Technology Needs: Wi-Fi/Hotspot capabilities, telehealth devices, printer (Care Plan and Medication list encouraged at each visit) - d.
+Medications (depending on local, state, national, or medical director requirements) - i.
+Refrigeration and Temperature Capability if vaccinating - ii.
+Heat/Cold protective medication storage capability - 2.
+The mobile integrated healthcare service must ensure that all medical equipment is in working order and all equipment/supplies are validated through documented checklists - a.
+Medical equipment must be periodically tested and inspected, per the manufacturer's requirements, by a certified clinical engineer.
 Annual inspection is encouraged unless alternative service interval recommended by manufacturer.

-- ii.
-Equipment inspections will be required according to the program's guidelines and records of inspection maintained. - iii.
-Adequate back-up battery supply must be available to ensure all medical equipment remains functional. - iv.
-Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file. - c.
-Controlled substances provided by the community medical service program are in a secured system or kept in a manner consistent with policy and with local, state, federal and international regulations, including Drug Enforcement Agency requirements.
+- b.
+Equipment inspections will be required according to the program's guidelines and records of inspection maintained - c.
+Adequate back-up battery supply must be available to ensure all medical equipment remains functional - d.
+Clinical testing equipment must have a current Clinical Laboratory Improvement Amendment (CLIA) certification or waiver on file - 3.
+Controlled substances provided by the community medical service program are in a secured system or kept in a manner consistent with policy and with local, state, federal, and international regulations, including Drug Enforcement Agency requirements.
 It is recognized the patient may possess and self-administer their own medications and/or narcotics. - a.
-A policy to address securing/storage of controlled substances is required. - b.
-Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary. - c.
-There is a method to check expiration dates of medications on a regular basis. - d.
-There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations. - e.
-There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate consistent with local, state, or federal law or regulations.
+A policy to address securing/storage of controlled substances is required - b.
+Storage of medications allows for protection from extreme temperature changes if the environment deems it necessary - c.
+There is a method to check expiration dates of medications on a regular basis - d.
+There is a procedure or policy for disposing of medications consistent with local, state, or federal law or regulations - e.
+There is a procedure or policy for disposing, wasting, or destroying of patient medications when appropriate, consistent with local, state, or federal law or regulations - 4.
+A policy addresses how and when a patient and/or patient family member will be transported in a program owned or affiliated vehicle.
+(For example: to detox, mental health, physician office, etc.) The policy should also include the use of patient and staff safety equipment (i.e., back seat separation screen, video monitoring, etc.). - 5.
+A policy addresses how and when non-employees may be transported in a program owned vehicle or in an in-service privately owned vehicle. - 6.
+Programs using privately owned vehicles, to the extent possible, should meet all the requirements of the standards.